Laugharne/solana_token_extensions/markdown/closing_token_mints.md

 const decimals = 0;

 const ixInitializeMint = createInitializeMintInstruction(
-    pkMint.publicKey,                // The mint's public key
+    kpMint.publicKey,                // The mint's public key
-    decimals,                        // The number of decimal places (0 means this is a non-divisible token, like NFTs or tickets) pkMintAuthority.publicKey,       // The account that has the authority to mint tokens pkMintAuthority.publicKey,       // The account that has the authority to freeze token accounts TOKEN_2022_PROGRAM_ID            // Token 2022 Program ID to enable the latest features );
+    decimals,                        // The number of decimal places (0 means this is a non-divisible token, like NFTs or tickets) kpMintAuthority.publicKey,       // The account that has the authority to mint tokens kpMintAuthority.publicKey,       // The account that has the authority to freeze token accounts TOKEN_2022_PROGRAM_ID            // Token 2022 Program ID to enable the latest features );
 ```
   - **`decimals = 0`**: No decimals, meaning the token is non-divisible (often used for NFTs or fixed-amount tokens).
-  - **`pkMintAuthority.publicKey`**: This account has the authority to mint new tokens.
+  - **`kpMintAuthority.publicKey`**: This account has the authority to mint new tokens.
-  - **`pkMintAuthority.publicKey (again)`**: This account can also freeze token accounts if needed.
+  - **`kpMintAuthority.publicKey (again)`**: This account can also freeze token accounts if needed.

 ### 5. **Transaction Construction and Execution**